pivotal/docs-tap/source-controller/install-source-controller.hbs.md

 # Install Source Controller

-This document tells you how to install Source Controller from the Tanzu Application Platform (commonly known as TAP) package repository.
+This topic tells you how to install Source Controller from the Tanzu Application Platform (commonly known as TAP) package repository.

 >**Note** Follow the steps in this topic if you do not want to use a profile to install Source Controller.